(To ensure you have the latest content, this post was updated on Oct. 4, 2019).

 Don't forget that a lot of link building depends on how your content resonates with your audience.
-When pitching a guest post, for example, you need to demonstrate that you know the audience and that the content is going to interest them.
-Or when you create an infographic that others can embed on their site, you need to create something that your audience has shown an interest in in the past -- and that people will be eager to embed on their sites.
+When pitching a guest post, for example, demonstrate that you know the audience and that the content is will interest them.
+Or when you create an infographic that others can embed on their site, craft something that your audience has shown some interest in -- and that people will be eager to embed on their sites.

 First of all, we should say that just posting and engaging on social media does not directly impact SEO, since the majority of links on social media are nofollow ones.
 That being said, there are a few ways that social media can have a positive influence on your SEO.

 For starters, social media is an undeniable powerhouse of influence.
 As you grow your social media presence and engage with your audience, it creates excitement around your brand.
 This excitement, in turn, has the power to create positive brand mentions on and off social media.
 Such brand mentions are a component of a good SEO score.